What is CFR Incoterms ? Cost and Freight Shipping

 When do you use CFR?

-Cost and Freight, is used in international shipping when the seller agrees to cover the costs of transporting goods to a specified port.
-This term is typically applied in maritime transport, making it suitable for bulk goods, machinery, or large shipments.
-Buyers opt for CFR when they want to understand the total freight costs while still being aware that they assume risk once the goods are loaded onto the vessel.
-It’s ideal for transactions where the seller can efficiently manage shipping logistics, while the buyer can focus on receiving the goods at the destination port.
+Cost and Freight: it means the price the seller has to pay for transferring the goods up to a port.
+It is usually applied in maritime transport and therefore is suitable in the case of bulk goods, machinery, large shipments.
+Buyers prefer CFR when they need to gauge the total freight costs but are still cognizant of the fact that they incur risks after loading on board the vessel.
+This is best applied to those transactions where the seller is capable of effectively handling the shipping logistics while the buyer can undertake the receipt of the goods at the destination port.

 what is CFR price?